PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:13:17
+Last updated: 2024-04-02 17:13:52
-Random Quote: Permanence, perseverance and persistence in spite of all obstacles, discouragements, and impossibilities: It is this, that in all things distinguishes the strong soul from the weak. - Thomas Carlyle
+Random Quote: I think and that is all that I am. - Wayne Dyer